 Pros

-• Strong behavioral segmentation
+• Support for behavioral triggers and segmentation

 Cons